JoonDong2/Android/WaveData/README.md

 This module animate bars up and down according to array received by using `SurfaceView`.
 You can configure only up animation by modifying `WaveBar`.

+You can see the figure and flow chart in [this blog](http://joondong.tistory.com/category/Android).

 This is composed of four major classes.

 ## EdgnLine